 As a result, the bond angles are 109.5° for the sp3 hybrid orbitals, respectively.

 The electron orbitals that exist in this way are sp3 hybrid orbitals.

 As a reminder, when identifying hybridization, include the unshared electron pairs.
-Look not only at whether or not it is bound to a particular molecule, but also at the unshared electron pairs.
+Focus on the unshared electron pairs as well as whether or not they are bound to a particular molecule.

 However, the nitrogen atom has an unshared electron pair.
-In identifying hybrid orbitals, we include the unshared electron pair in the hands.
+In identifying hybrid orbitals, the unshared electron pairs are also included in the hand.
 It looks like the following.

 Thus, if we include the unshared electron pair, we can see that the nitrogen atom in ammonia has four hands.
-The reason why ammonia is called an sp3 hybrid orbital is that it has four hands, including the unshared electron pair.
+The reason why ammonia has sp3 hybrid orbital is that it has four hands, including the unshared electron pair.

 Since ammonia is an sp3 hybrid orbital, water is also an sp3 hybrid orbital.
 The molecular formula of water is (H2O).
 The oxygen atom of water uses two hands to grab the hydrogen atom.
 In addition to this, there are two unshared electron pairs.
 Therefore, we can understand that the oxygen atoms of water are sp3 hybrid orbitals.